-Happy Hen founder, Zoe Rosenberg (age 18) travels the country giving talks and leading protests to fight for the rights of farmed animals everywhere.
+Zoe Rosenberg (age 20) travels the country giving talks and leading protests to fight for the rights of farmed animals everywhere.
 As shown on the left, she gave her first keynote address at National Animal Rights Day in San Francisco when she was only 12 years old.
 Over the years since, she has given countless talks at events, marches, and rallies around the country, including her popular TED talk on animal activism.
 Zoe has also made national headlines for many high profile protests, including for chaining herself to the gate of a slaughter house in California, drawing attention to the use of the facility by California State University.
-Zoe was recently named Youth Activist of the Year by the National Animal Rights Conference in Washington DC.
+Zoe was recently named Youth Activist of the Year by the National Animal Rights Conference in Washington DC, and awarded the Paul McCartney Veg Advocate Award for her work as a young activist fighting for animal rights and founding an animal sanctuary.
+In 2020 Zoe graduated from high school (as Valedictorian) and enrolled as a student at U.C.
+Berkeley where she continues to fight for animals.

 LEVI STADIUM - PROTEST